CPA Professional Education Program (CPA PEP)

 The CPA PEP consists of six modules and the Common Final Examination (CFE).
 You can learn more about the PEP modules here.
+The courses are delivered online.
 Candidates must successfully complete the CFE to finish the CPA PEP.
 To qualify for certification as a CPA, candidates must also fulfil the CPA Practical Experience Requirements (CPA PER).

 The CPA PEP takes two years to complete on a part-time basis as you work at relevant employment.
 Its structure and content are developed nationally, based on the CPA Competency Map, and is delivered for CPA Saskatchewan by the CPA Western School of Business (CPAWSB).
 The admission requirements are an undergraduate or master’s degree with 120 credit hours and required prerequisite courses.

 Visit CPA Canada for additional information on the required modules and the CFE.